GM says Venezuela has seized its car plant

 "[GM] strongly rejects the arbitrary measures taken by the authorities and will vigorously take all legal actions, within and outside of Venezuela, to defend its rights," it said in a statement.

-GM's subsidiary in the country -- General Motors Venezolana -- has operated in Venezuela for nearly 70 years.
-It employs nearly 2,700 workers and has 79 dealers in the country.
+Automakers in the country have struggled because they've been unable to access U.S. dollars to import parts, said Watson.

+The GM plant in Valencia employs nearly 2,700 workers, but stopped producing cars in 2015 and has only been selling spare parts since then, a company spokesperson said.

 GM said it would make "separation payments" to its workers.

+Venezuela is in crisis mode: The country's economy shrank by 18% in 2016 -- its third consecutive year of recession.
+Unemployment is set to surpass 25%, and its people have suffered from widespread shortages of food and medicine.

+Hyperinflation has wiped out the value of its currency, the bolivar.
+The price of consumer goods has skyrocketed.

 Related: As protests swell, Venezuela spirals into 'deep economic crisis'